CreeperHK/flask-supermarket/readme.md

 # Disclaimer:
 This program is not for commercial use.
 Please be responsible for any legal issues during use.
 In addition, some of the pictures in the program come from the Internet.
-If there are any copyright issues, please contact me immediately from the copyright owner.
+If there are any copyright issues, please contact me immediately.
 I will remove the relevant content immediately after receiving the message.

 # Flask Supermarket Application